TheAgentCompany/TheAgentCompany/workspaces/tasks/example/README.md

 are executed in the image build time, while a `CMD` or `ENTRYPOINT` instruction is executed when the container is launched (and remember, if there are multiple `CMD` or `ENTRYPOINT` instructions across all layers of an image, only the last one takes effect).
+For consistency, please DO NOT put any `CMD` or `ENTRYPOINT` instructions into the task Dockerfile.

 ## Run time (init scripts, optional)

-The example task contains `init.sh`.
-These are optional and you only need them if you need to set up some environments or pre-populate some data.
+The example task contains `init.sh`, which calls `pre_init.py` and `post_init.py`.
+These are optional and you only need them if you need to set up some environments, or run sanity checks.
 If you, for example, attempt to launch an HTTP server that is needed by the examinee, you shall put it as part of `init.sh`.

-Because the CMD may be overlapped.
-So the benchmark builders are only responsible for provide the `init.sh` in `CMD` or `ENTRYPOINT` instruction.
-If benchmark user overlap it by themselves, they should figure out how to run it again.
+`pre_init.py` and `post_init.py` are optional.
+You could remove them or rewrite them as shell scripts or any other executable.
+A common use case for `pre_init.py` is to check whether services involved in the task are ready and in a clean state.
+For example, it could check access to a wiki page, check existence of some repository, issue, pull request in GitLab, and check existence of an user in RocketChat.
+If sanity checks fail, it could either fail the whole container, or attempt to fix them.

+A common use case for `post_init.py` is to validate the initialization process.
+For example, in the task image, initialization step launches NPC(s).
+Post-init step could check if the OpenAI key is valid and NPCs are working.
+If not, it would fail the container.

+Benchmark developers only need to provide the `init.sh`, but not execute them as part of `RUN` or `ENTRYPOINT` instructions in the Dockerfile.
+It is benchmark users' responsibility to run them before the examinee starts its task.
+The reason is some agent frameworks might choose to override `CMD` or `ENTRYPOINT` instruction in their customized images built on top of task images.
+For consistency and simplicitly, it is required that all benchmark developers shall avoid including any runtime instructions in their task Dockerfile.

 ## NPC (optional)